akacdev/SinkingYachts/README.md

 18.06.
 20:09:40 [Gateway] Ready
 ```

+## Unknown domains
+Found a Discord/Steam phishing domain that isn't yet present in the database?
+Send it into the `#domain-reports` channel on our Discord server or open an **issue**.

 ## Links
 Need help, want to discuss phishing or have a suggestion?
 Feel free to join our Discord server: https://discord.gg/cT6eQjWW8H